 What might the results be if the musicians tuned without a central reference?

 Calibrating the Monitor

-To me, color management is as important to my work flow as tuning an instrument to a calibrated tuner is to the professional performer.
+Color management is as important to my work flow as tuned instrument is to the professional performer.

 Profiling the Printer